Binazirfarokhi/CMNS-my-knowledege/README.md

 URL shows which template file it is used. if I have three categoriezed call " live - Music - dance " we would see category-live.php if it can not find it will show archive and then it would show index.php.
-Once you create a post you are outputting a single post pattern in the block site editing.
+Once you create a post you are outputting a single post pattern in the block site editing. header and footer are imported in all other pages, so if you change a header in dingle port your pages- your 404 and search and etc will also change accordingly.